mappls-api/mapmyindia-rest-api/mapmyindia-distance-matrix-api/readme.md

 The “**bold**” one’s are mandatory, and the “*italic*” one’s are optional.

 1.  **`lic_key`**: Allocated REST API license key. (part of URL).
+2.  **`source`**: The first location is either
+	- a pair of comma separated longitude & latitude value OR
+	- an eLoc

-2.  **`source`**: The first location is pair of comma separated longitude & latitude value which is taken as the source from which distance and ETA is to be calculated for the other locations specified in the rest of the ‘secondary_locations’ (part of URL).
+	which is taken as the source from which distance and ETA is to be calculated for the other locations specified in the rest of the ‘secondary_locations’ (part of URL).
-3. **`secondary_locations`**: The coordinates of _rest of the locations_ whose distance from source will be calculated (part of URL).
+3. **`secondary_locations`**: The geopositions of _rest of the locations_ whose distance from source will be calculated (part of URL).
-Format for each coordinate is the same as for the source, and they are semi-colon “;” delimited.
+Format for each geoposition is the same as for the source, and they are semi-colon “;” delimited.
-For example 77.983936,28.255904;77.05993,28.487555.
+For example `77.983936,28.255904;77.05993,28.487555` OR `mmi000`.

 ### Optional Parameters